FAQ

 • Will you engrave our crowns?

 YES!
-Many of my crown designs are eligible for engravings - you will know because I will specifically mention engraving in the listing, and include a link in the description.
+Many of my crown designs are eligible for engravings - you will know because I will specifically mention engraving in the listing.
 If the design you're looking at does not mention engraving in the description then it's just a set that I can't engrave.
 I really try to make this an option for as many crowns as possible.

 I have some "stock" fonts from which you may choose, but I can usually accomodate specific font requests...just ask!
 See below for a few examples.